 Creating a shorter opt-in form gives you a higher chance of conversion, but it’s also important to consider your business goals as they relate to quantity versus quality of leads.
 Longer opt-in forms allow you to qualify the leads, but you’ll get fewer of them.
 To hit that user-friendly sweet spot, A/B test your form.

-In this landing page example, Cvent created a form with a clean design that requests only the visitor’s email address, first name and last name to download the company’s Virtual Event Strategy ebook.
+In this lead magnet landing page example, Cvent created a form with a clean design that requests only the visitor’s email address, first name and last name to download the company’s Virtual Event Strategy ebook.

 But as soon as you add your name and email, 3 additional fields pop up (which definitely left a bad taste in my mouth).
 It also means you’ll be receiving a sales call, which may make you change your mind about downloading Zendesk’s lead magnet.